 These my 3 reasons for deactivating my Facebook account, and my post is not designed to tell you what to do about your social media account or accounts or use.
 However, I hope it will make you, at least, think about the impact social media platforms like Facebook are doing to your life.
 Perhaps with some honest thought you may choose to do the same or modify your use on social media apps.

 May I take a moment to be honest with you?
 Deactivating Facebook will give you a new sense of freedom.
 It might be scary to do it at first, but after the first day you will feel a relief you haven’t felt since you signed up with that username and password.
 I believe you won’t miss it, and you will never look back once its gone.
 I want to encourage you to get out of the digital cave and enjoy and experience the people and world around you today by either eliminating or limiting your time on social media.
 Your family, friends, and the world will thank you for being truly social.

-If you found this content helpful, please share on your social media platforms.
-Be sure to click “follow” at the bottom in order to get the latest posts sent directly to your email.
+If you found this content helpful, please click “follow” at the bottom in order to get the latest posts sent directly to your email.